hafnium49/aloha-lite/README.md

 # Aloha Lite

-This repository provides a comprehensive robotics stack for controlling SO-101 arms with Phosphobot, featuring advanced dataset processing, precise joint extraction, configuration-based robot control, and **smooth trajectory planning** with ModernRobotics integration.
+This repository provides a comprehensive robotics stack for controlling SO-101 arms with Phosphobot, featuring advanced dataset processing, precise joint extraction, configuration-based robot control, and **smooth trajectory planning** using the ModernRobotics library from PyPI.

 ## Quick Start